-Your microbiome is housed in your gut and the other openings of your body such as your mouth, your genitals, and your nose.
-When your gut microbiome is balanced, you stay healthy, you are in a good mood and you have a lot of energy.
+Your microbiome is housed in your gut and the other openings of your body, such as your mouth, your genitals, and your nose.
+When your gut microbiome is balanced, you stay healthy, you are in a good mood, and you have a lot of energy.
 When your gut microbiome is out of balance, you are setting yourself up for a host of health issues, including weight gain, diabetes, brain fog, and cancer.

 Your Genes Don’t Matter, But Your Gut Microbiome’s Genes Do!

-As a society we have been quick to place the blame for everything from our weight to our moods on our genes.
-We say things like, “she can drink wine and eat chocolate every day and not gain weight because she is French.”
+As a society, we have been quick to place the blame for everything from our weight to our moods on our genes.
+We say things like “She can drink wine and eat chocolate every day and not gain weight because she is French.”
 The truth is human beings all have similar DNA.
 So why is it that some people are healthy when they consume chocolate every day while others maintain a strict Paleo diet and struggle with digestive symptoms or worse?
 It’s because, unlike our genes, our microbiome’s genes are vastly different.

 There are a number of factors that contribute to the health of your gut microbiome, including your environment, the amount of exercise and sleep you get, and of course, stress.
 But the number one factor that determines what microbes live in your gut (and which ones die off) is your diet.

 In Functional Medicine, there is a very successful protocol called the 4Rs, which stands for Remove, Replace, Reinoculate, and Repair.
 There are many resources for learning more about the 4 R’s.
 I like Raphael Kellman, M.D.’s book, The Microbiome Diet: The Scientifically Proven Way to Restore Your Gut Health and Achieve Permanent Weight Loss.
-You can also listen to my interview with Dr. Kellman on my radio show, Flourish.

 The beautiful thing about the 4Rs protocol is that it doesn’t have to be followed in order.
 Once you remove the processed foods and toxins from your diet, you can start doing all of the remaining 3 steps together.
 Unless you suffer from a serious digestive disorder or other condition, you can follow the 4Rs on your own.
 Or, find a practitioner who can tailor the protocol to your specific needs.